Drewthurm21/Drewthurm21/README.md

 <br />

 ### What I'm working on
-- I’m currently working on:
   -   Creating internal tools for <a href="https://cottagecare.com/" target="_blank" rel="noreferrer noopener">Cottage Care</a>.
   -   Learning more about the ActiveCampaign api.
   -   Honing my React / Redux skillsets

 <br />

-- 💬 Ask me anything!
+### 💬 Ask me anything!
-- 📫 => athurman@appacademy.io
+- 📫 => drewthurmcodes@gmail.com